 GHOST is full of love and affection, but needs some training in manners, a lot of that is due to all the excitement and over-stimulation she tends get herself all worked up, but she has been through a lot in a short period of time and when she has had more time to settle in, get into the routine and expel some of the energy she has been storing up, she will be much better.
 That being said, she is a high energy girl that does and will need a lot of stimulation.

-GHOST does have some food aggression, I have not fed her with other dogs so I do not know the extent of it, but it is best to keep her fed alone and watch her if any treats or toys are given around other dogs and supervise to be sure that she is ok.
+GHOST did have some food aggression when she first came to the rescue but soon learned that the food is there for her and she doesn't need to try and keep it to herself.
 She is a stunning girl with so much love and affection, once trained she will be amazing, but she will definitely need a family that understand working breed mind-set and has a strong alpha/leadership role in their home.

 GHOST would benefit from an active, fun family that has the time to work with her on her obedience and manners, who would take her on adventures and road trips and let her explore the sights, sounds and smells the world has to offer.
 She would benefit from a family that has the time to work with her on basic and advanced obedience training.
 By working together both GHOST and her humans can learn each others body language and personality, expectations and boundaries can be set and with self-training a stronger bond formed.